hungdn58/webmuaban/README.md

       When I press the button 'Create Post'
       Then the result should be the page with my post and the comment field

+#Mục tiêu sprint 4 : Tạo profile cho người dùng và nhận thông báo khi có comment.

+#User story:
++ As a registered user, I want to have my private profile, so that I can fill information about me.
++ As a registered user, I want to receive a notification when somebody comments on my posts, so that I can know when    somebody care about my posts.

 #Link video báo cáo :
 + Sprint 2 : https://youtu.be/BEtk1sjzyrA